datnt19213/tkeditor-package/readme.md

-# TEditor - Advanced Rich Text Editor
+# TKEditor - Advanced Rich Text Editor

-TEditor is a powerful and extensible rich text editor built with Next.js, Plate.js, and a suite of modern technologies.
+TKEditor is a powerful and extensible rich text editor built with Next.js, Plate.js, and a suite of modern technologies.
 It offers a comprehensive editing experience with AI-powered features, seamless file uploads, and a highly customizable plugin-based architecture.

 #### **[Demo](https://playground.platejs.org)**